arun-gupta/genai-labs/README.md

 4. View source citations and export results

 ### Model Comparison
+**For Text Generation:**
+1. Navigate to `/generate`
+2. Select 2+ models in the Model Comparison section
+3. Enter your prompt
+4. Click "Compare Models" to see side-by-side analysis

+**For Text Summarization:**
 1. Navigate to `/summarize`
-2. Select 2+ models in the comparison section
+2. Select 2+ models in the Model Comparison section
 3. Enter text to summarize
 4. Click "Compare Models" to see side-by-side analysis